communitysnowobs/snowdensity/README.md

 We have prepared a simple function in Matlab that will calculate snow water equivalent
 based on day, month, year, lat, lon, and snow depth at the observation point.
 In this
-.zip file you will find a single matlab (.m) function file and two files containing
+repo you will find a single matlab (.m) function file, two zipped ESRI ASCII grid files,
+and one (.rtf) file with information about the grid files.
+The grids contain climatological
-climatological normals of winter precipitation (Dec-Jan-Feb) and temperature difference
+normals of winter precipitation (Dec-Jan-Feb) and temperature difference (diff between
-(diff between mean T of warmest month and mean T of coldest month).
+mean T of warmest month and mean T of coldest month).
+To use, unzip the grids and place
+them in the same location as the matlab file.

 The function information is below.

 function [SWE,DOY] = swe_calculator(Y,M,D,H,LAT,LON)